cooper/quiki/doc/blocks.md

 [`infobox{}`](#infobox) example, the image size is automatically constrained by the width of the infobox, so dimensions do not need to be specified.

-## Imagebox
+## imagebox{}

-Embeds an image with an automatic border.
+Embeds an image with a border and optional caption.

 It will be either left or right aligned.
-It can have an optional caption.
-Also, clicking it takes you to the full-sized image.
+Links to the full-sized image.

 ```
 imagebox {
     file:   planet-earth.jpg;
     width:  300px;
-    align:  right;
+    float:  right;  /* this is default */
     desc:   Earth from space;
 }
 ```